 - the address to which any correspondence relating to the application may be sent

-- a fee of €20 which can be payable by cheque or cash
+- a fee of €20 which can be payable by cheque, cash, credit card or bank transfer

 In the case of a submission/observation with multiple signatories, an acknowledgement will be sent to one signatory only, the address of which should be indicated on the submission/observation.